Digital Sabbath: Embrace it!

 Since we are talking about the sabbath, we also need to emphasize how you can achieve it despite the forces working to make it a disaster.

-Note: These are the practices people across have taken and improved the digital sabbath tenure.
+Note: These are the practices people across have taken and improved the break tenure.

 - People have been trying the digital space detox and have come up with innovative ways.
 One such is diverting the glare from screens to books/ journals/ magazines.
-These are available digitally, too, but physical copies are being embraced to help the sabbath time.
+These are available digitally, too, but embracing physical copies help the sabbath time.

 - Another way that’s helping people with their digital break is the type of screen that defines their break.
-Many people who do not watch television count that as a part of their break.
+Many people count not watching television as a part of their break.

 - Setting your limit for observing the break is essential.
 Not everyone observes or can observe it for an entire day.
 An hourly cap of digital break or a defined engagement is all that you need.